-WRT 101, sophomore standing or above
+Sophomore standing or above.

 BUS 324: Labor Relations and Negotiations

 This course explores the dynamic relationship between employers, organized labor and the various levels of government.
 Some of the more contemporary developments in American and global labor relations are discussed.
 This course also develops negotiating skills in labor negotiations by means of role playing and case studies.